Luukdegram/zwld/README.md

---no-entry                         Do not output any entry point --stack-first                      Place stack at start of linear memory instead of after data --stack-size=<value>               Specifies the stack size in bytes
+--no-entry                         Do not output any entry point --stack-first                      Place stack at start of linear memory instead of after data --stack-size=<value>               Specifies the stack size in bytes --features=<value>                 Comma-delimited list of used features, inferred by object files if unset
 ```

 ## Building